ninadsp/thrift-vpn/README.md

 # Thrift VPN

+## NOTE

+This project uses an older version of Debian as it's base operating system, which now receives infrequent security updates and support.
+If you need a VPN for security reasons, this project will no longer meet your goals.
+I may get time to update the project in the future, but I do not advise using this project till further notice.

+Any PRs updating the project to current Debian versions are welcome.

+---

 Use Packer and Terraform to spin up a super cheap Wireguard VPN instance.

 This project creates an auto scaling group in an AWS VPC and provisions a Wireguard server on it with spot instances.